CentralLaserFacility/epac-flatbuffer-formats/README.md

 # attributes are accessible based on the fbs schema, but for pva0 it is better to refer to data_types.py
 alarm_severity = deserialised_data.data.alarm.severity

-# NTNDArray and NTTable work in similar ways as above.
+# NTNDArray, NTTable and XYData work in similar ways as above.
 # Furthermore, it is possible to set up a monitor via using p4p subscription and monitor.
 # An example of this can be found in the epac-forwarder.